 Having fundamental knowledge of aircraft operations is crucial to conducting safe flights.
 The purpose of ground school for pilots is to prepare student pilots for incidents in the sky or during airport operations.

 If a student pilot faces emergencies during flight and has no idea how to take care of the issue, the practical skills of a pilot can’t make any difference.
-Unable to solve the problem by the books, the pilot will endanger many lives.
+The pilot will endanger many lives if unable to solve the problem by the books.

 You can’t learn to maneuver an airplane and how it feels on the control of the aircraft from pilot ground school, but you will know which input caused the output.
 You’ll understand the reasons why an aircraft behaves in a certain way.

-Learning all these matters during ground school prepares students for the unknown and prevent unwanted incidents during actual flight.
+Learning all these matters during ground school prepares students for the unknown and prevents unwanted incidents during actual flights.

 Learning doesn’t stop at the end of ground school training for all pilots.
-Pilots keep learning more throughout their career by reading books, watching online videos, and from experience.
+Pilots keep learning more throughout their careers by reading books, watching online videos, and from experience.

 How long is the ground school for pilots?

 Before obtaining a pilot license or a new rating, you must complete ground school specific to your request and rating.

 Suppose you want to get a Private Pilot license, Instrument Rating, and a Commercial pilot license which are standard steps for any professional pilot program.

 Before obtaining each license, you would complete ground school specific to your pilot training stage.